Norway Travel Insurance: Plans & Prices

 Accidents Involving Alcohol or Drugs

-Whether you’re savoring aquavit in a cozy lodge or enjoying cocktails on a fjord cruise, remember that injuries or illnesses connected to alcohol or drugs may often be excluded from coverage.
-If an accident happens while you’re under the influence, you could be responsible for medical bills or evacuation costs, no matter how comprehensive your plan is.
+Whether you’re savoring aquavit in a cozy lodge or enjoying cocktails on a fjord cruise, remember that injuries or illnesses connected to alcohol or drugs are often excluded from coverage.
+If an accident happens while you’re under the influence, you could be responsible for medical bills or evacuation costs.

 Weather Events That Are Already Known

 The weather in Norway can change rapidly, particularly during winter.
-If you buy insurance after a named storm or severe weather has been declared, you are unlikely to have coverage for any resulting delays or cancellations.
+If you buy insurance after a named storm or severe weather warnings have been issued, you are unlikely to have coverage for any resulting delays or cancellations.
 Secure your plan early to prevent this, just like you plan your initial trip.

 Tips for Finding the Best Travel Insurance for Norway